Causal Inference in high dimensions: A marriage between Bayesian modeling and good frequentist properties: Simulation studies

 \subsection{Summary of additional simulation results}

-In Appendices D-H we present additional simulation results using different data generating mechanisms, different $p/n$ ratios, misspecified models, models that do not assume additivity, and bootstrap inference for the competing approaches.
-We find similar results under different data generating mechanisms that show that our approach does well in terms of MSE and finite sample interval coverage.
-As we increase the sample size and $p/n$ ratio, this difference disappears as the asymptotic standard errors of existing approaches perform much better.
-Even though the bootstrap is not theoretically justified for every competing approach, we applied it to assess if our approach to inference performs better only due to the fact that it was the only approach using resampling.
-We found that bootstrap intervals were excessively large due to the erratic nature of the estimators in small samples, leading to interval coverages of 100\% and very little power to detect signals.
-As the sample size increased, this problem also disappears and the bootstrap intervals perform very well, though only in scenarios when the asymptotic intervals also perform well.
+In the Appendix we present additional simulation results using different data generating mechanisms, different $p/n$ ratios, misspecified models, models that do not assume additivity, bootstrap inference for the competing approaches, and an investigation of the magnitude of the two terms in the variance estimator (\ref{eqn:VarEst}) under various data structures.

+Results under alternative data generating mechanisms are comparable to the ones shown here, and our estimation and inference approach perform well in terms of both MSE and finite sample interval coverage throughout.
+As expected, as the sample size increases and the $p/n$ ratio decreases, differences between our approach and existing approaches to inference disappear as the asymptotic standard errors of existing approaches perform well.
+Even though the bootstrap is not theoretically justified for every competing approach, we investigated its performance to assess whether our approach to inference performs better because it is based on resampling.
+We found that bootstrap intervals for competing approaches were excessively large with ratios of estimated to true standard errors well above 1.
+As the sample size increased, bootstrap standard errors performed well, though only in scenarios where the asymptotic intervals also perform well.

+Lastly, \cref{fig:var_approximation} shows the contribution to our variance estimator stemming from the data only (na\"ive variance) and from parameter estimation (correction term), and how our variance estimator compares to the estimator's true variance under data generative scenarios presented here and in the Appendix.
+Values near 1 indicate unbiased variance estimation, and values larger (smaller) than 1 indicate that the variance estimator is larger (smaller) in expectation than the estimator's true variance.
+The na\"ive variance returns overly small variance estimates in many scenarios, indicating that failing to account for uncertainty in parameter estimation would lead to anti-conservative inference.
+In contrast, the correction term adds the proper amount of uncertainty on the na\"ive variance estimates, and returns total variance ratios much closer to 1.
+What's more, in scenarios where the na\"ive variance is near 1, the correction term is close to zero.